acsoteldo/Studio-Ghibli-Films-Financial-Insights/README.md

 ## Next Steps
 * Conduct a comprehensive analysis of the financial performance of individual genres within Studio Ghibli films.
 * Identify key target demographics and geographical regions that show strong engagement with Studio Ghibli films for more effective marketing campaigns and distribution strategies.
-* Invest in training programs and initiatives to nurture emerging talent within the animation industry, ensuring a pipeline of creative professionals capable of sustaining Studio Ghibli's legacy.
+* For stakeholders, invest in training programs and initiatives to nurture emerging talent within the animation industry, ensuring a pipeline of creative professionals capable of sustaining Studio Ghibli's legacy.

 ## Contact
 For any inquiries or feedback, please contact acsoteldo01@gmail.com.